frontEndDoctor/frontEndDoctor/README.md

 - :telescope: I’m working as a Software Engineer contributing to frontend for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Running a TechClinic

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I play chess, see a movie or take a nap.

 <!-- - :mailbox:How to reach me:  -->